ghayaas2995/Bucking-analysis-of-composite-columns-in-MATLAB-and-Midas-Civil/README.md

 2018 for different end support conditions such as fixed and hinged.
 Comparative studies have been carried out in variation of loads for the different end conditions.

-Below are some screenshots of columns buckling when subjected to failure loads as visualized by Midas Civil:
+Below are some screenshots of columns buckling when subjected to failure loads visualized in Midas Civil:

 ![12_M2 FHD](https://user-images.githubusercontent.com/74657588/185510890-75f4c28c-fb5b-456a-9c1f-55e403e1e1f8.jpg)